HIGHFIELDS PIONEER VILLAGE, MUSEUM & PARK INC.

 Myrtle May was built by Nelson Hoey and named after his wife.
 Myrtle May`s parts were cast at the Toowoomba Foundry.
 Based on the production drawings of the 1915 C16 Steam locomotive, Myrtle May is a smaller scale model of the C16s, originally designed in 1903 as an improved 4-8-0 loco built by various firms.
 15 of the full-sized Locos were built by the Toowoomba Foundry for Queensland Rail.
 The last of the C16’s was commissioned on 21 April 1915 and withdrawn from service on 28 May, 1964, after travelling 1,134,533 miles around Queensland.
 The last surviving full scale C16 is currently being restored at Downs Steam at Drayton.

 Highfields Pioneer Village Volunteers aim to run little Myrtle May regularly on the last Sunday of every month and special days.
 Tickets are $3 per child and $5 per adult, children under 5 years are required to have an adult accompany them.

-In 2016 Australia Day Honours Manager of Highfields Pioneer Village, Mr Raymond Richard Ashford, received an OAM (Medal of the Order of Australia in the General Division) for service to the tourism industry in South East Queensland.
+In the 2016 Australia Day Honours, Manager of Highfields Pioneer Village, Mr Raymond Richard Ashford, received an OAM (Medal of the Order of Australia in the General Division) for service to the tourism industry in South East Queensland.

 Highfields Pioneer Village (in Wirraglen Road) is run entirely by Volunteers dedicated to preserving the History of the Darling Downs for Future Generations.
 Phone contact 4696 6309.